The 9 Things People with Learning Disabilities Want You to Know

-But the road to success is rarely easy, and an LD adds another dimension that can be a struggle.
-Keira Knightley describes her journey through school saying: “I was called stupid a lot by many lovely kids at school and that makes you pretty determined to learn to read and write and figure out ways around it, so I did.”
+But the road to success is rarely easy, and learning disabilities adds another dimension that can be a struggle.
+Keira Knightley describes her journey through school saying, “I was called stupid a lot by many lovely kids at school and that makes you pretty determined to learn to read and write and figure out ways around it, so I did.”

 Orlando Bloom has used his own experience to advocate for children with dyslexia: “If you have kids who are struggling with dyslexia, the greatest gift you can give them is the sense that nothing is unattainable.
 With dyslexia comes a very great gift, which is the way that your mind can think creatively.”